sil-org/config-shim/README.md

 # config-shim

-Languages like PHP, when used in a web application environment are not well-suited for application configuration tools like AWS AppConfig.
+Languages like PHP, when used in a web application environment are not well-suited for application configuration tools like AWS Systems Manager.
 The entire application is initialized for every web request.
 This means that without persistent data storage, configuration must be fetched from the API on every request.
-This tool, provides for a quick migration from an environment-based configuration to AppConfig by reading from the config API once at the time the server starts.
+This tool, provides for a quick migration from an environment-based configuration to AppConfig or Parameter Store by reading from the config API once at the time the server starts.
 It passes configuration into environment variables in the process that starts your web server.

 ## Configuration